 Chevron's strike in the deep Gulf of Mexico (Jack prospect) is often used to illustrate that we are not really in an energy crisis and that there is plenty oil out there.
 What they fail to mention is that it will take 10 years to get the Jack field in full production.

-One location that does look great is offshore Brazil where Petrobras has just found giant oil fields (estimated to contain up to 30 billion barrels).
+One location that does look great is offshore Brazil where Petrobras has just found giant oil fields (estimated to contain 30 billion barrels).
 It appears that there is a whole lot of oil offshore Brazil.

 How will this country and the world handle the severe oil shortage (Peak Oil) which will be the "end of the cheap oil era."
 Can we prevent world-wide depression and mass famine as the conventional energy system (based largely on oil) winds down?

 Will oil wars be necessary to provide the U.S. with its fuel supply as severe oil shortages arrive?